lbillingham/tuple-sum-filter/README.md

 - coverage reporting
 - run `make` without any arguments to see a list

-There is a CI suite which runs lint and test on several python versions
+There is a CI suite which runs lint and test on several python versions.
+We don't run typechecking as a gate in CI because we think that turns a sometimes-useful tool into a [Goodhart target](https://en.wikipedia.org/wiki/Goodhart%27s_law).

 --